 Metlifecare, as an organisation, ensures the safety of residents and staff through a planned infection prevention (IP) and antimicrobial stewardship (AMS) programme that is appropriate to the size and complexity of the service.
 An infection prevention and control resource nurse will lead the programme with the support of the Metlifecare national infection prevention and control lead.
-Until other registered nurses have been orientated into the service, this role will be undertaken by the nurse manager employed for the service.
-Both the infection prevention and control resource nurse and the Metlifecare national infection prevention and control and control resource nurse and the Metlifecare national infection prevention and control resource nurse and the Service configuration at Gulf Rise.
+Until other registered nurses have been orientated into the service, this role will be undertaken by the acting care manager employed for the service.
+Both the infection prevention and control resource nurse and the Metlifecare national infection prevention and control lead are involved in procurement processes and have been involved in the service configuration at Metlifecare Oakridge.

 A suite of infection prevention and control and antimicrobial stewardship policies and procedures are in place.
-The organisation's clinical governance team, which includes the national infection control lead nurse and a geriatrician, have approved the infection control and pandemic plan.
-People working on the site were noted to be carrying out good principles and practice around infection control.
-The nurse manager was familiar with the pandemic/infectious diseases response plan, which has been specifically written to assist Gulf Rise to manage in an emergency situation.
+The organisation's clinical governance team, which includes the national infection control lead nurse and a consultant geriatrician, have approved the infection control and pandemic plan.
+The acting care manager was familiar with the Metlifecare pandemic/infectious diseases response plan, which has been written to assist the facility to manage in an emergency situation.

-There are processes in place through the wider Metlifecare organisation to ensure that aged care specific infection surveillance is undertaken with follow-up action taken as required.
+There are processes in place through the wider Metlifecare organisation to ensure that aged care-specific infection surveillance is undertaken, with follow-up action taken as required.
 This will support residents in the proposed care suites once people are resident.

-The environment supports prevention and transmission of infections.
-There are processes in place to make sure cleaning and waste and hazardous substances can be well managed.
+The environment supports both the prevention and mitigation of transmission of infections.
+There are processes in place to make sure cleaning and waste and hazardous substances can be managed.